yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 network.
 The session ping **may** belong to an existing session, or it **may** be from a node from which no session is currently open.

-If the session ping contains an unknown handle, the node **must** treat the session ping as an incoming request to open a new session.
+If the session ping contains an unknown session handle, the node **must** treat the session ping as an incoming request to open a new session.

 However, it is important to note that a node is not obliged to respond to an initial session ping if it does not wish to open a session with that node and